Learn To Cut Buffalo Plaid With Your Cutting Machine.

 I love Buffalo Plaid!
-This tutorial shows you how to cut a Buffalo Plaid SVG with your Cricut or Silhouette Cutting Machine.
-I have fond memories of my Dad always wearing Buffalo Plaid shirts when he wasn’t at work.
+This tutorial shows you how to cut a Buffalo Plaid SVG with your Cricut or Silhouette Cutting Machine using my FREE Buffalo Plaid Pumpkin Files.

 My kids wear it all the time too and it is super fun to put Buffalo Plaid designs on t-shirts, and just about anything else we can heat transfer vinyl or iron on transfer to.
 It’s truly a timeless classic!